Cluster size determines internal structure of transcription factories in human cells: RESULTS

-We first simulate binding of yellow, red, and green TFs to a string representing $3$ Mbp.
-TU beads are positioned regularly in this string, but are coloured randomly yellow, red, or green (we refer to this case as the random string).
-TFs also bind reversibly and strongly to beads of the same colour, and weakly to all others (\autoref{fig1}A).
-After running a Brownian-dynamics simulation, ~\autoref{fig1}B shows a typical 3D conformation found in the steady state.
-Remarkably, clusters of TUs and TFs with distinct colours appear and disappear spontaneously, as seen previously using a single-colour model ~\cite{Brackley2013,Brackley2016, Brackley2021}.
-Such clustering is driven by the positive feedback illustrated in \autoref{fig1}C; it depends critically on TFs being able to form molecular bridges that anchor loops.
+To try to solve the apparently contrasting views of segregated and mixed factories we start by introducing a new simple polymer model, where a $3$ Mbp chromatin fragment is represented by a chain of $1000$ beads (each $30$ nm in diameter, and corresponding to $3$ kbp).
+Different kinds of TU beads are positioned regularly in this string, but are coloured randomly yellow, red, or green (we refer to this case as the random string).
+Different kinds of TFs are modelled as diffusing spheres, at first approximation of the same size of chromatin beads (see later for simulations changing the TFs size), which bind reversibly and strongly to beads of the same colour, and weakly to all others (see Fig. \ref{fig1}A, and Methods for further details).
+After running a Brownian-dynamics simulation, ~Fig. \ref{fig1}B shows a typical 3D conformation found in the steady state.
+Remarkably, clusters of TUs and TFs with distinct colours appear and disappear spontaneously.
+Such clustering is driven by the positive feedback illustrated in Fig. \ref{fig1}C; it depends critically on TFs being able to form molecular bridges that anchor loops~\cite{Brackley2013,Brackley2016, Brackley2021}.

-We now assume that the spheres represent TF:pol complexes, and make the reasonable assumption that a TU bead is transcribed if it lies within $2.25$ diameters ($2.25\sigma$) of a complex of the same colour; then, the transcriptional activity of each TU is given by the fraction of time that the TU and a TF:pol lie close together. \autoref{fig1}D reports the mean activity profile down the string; TUs with the lowest activities are flanked by differently-coloured TUs, while those with the highest activities are flanked by similarly-coloured TUs (dashed rectangles in \autoref{fig1}D).
-As expected, a single-colour model with the same TU placement leads to a flat activity profile (Fig.~S1A).
+We now assume that the spheres represent TF:pol complexes, and make the reasonable assumption that a TU bead is transcribed if it lies within $2.25$ diameters ($2.25\sigma$) of a complex of the same colour (small changes in this threshold do not affect qualitatively the measured activity, as shown in Figure S11); then, the transcriptional activity of each TU is given by the fraction of time that the TU and a TF:pol lie close together.
+Fig. \ref{fig1}D reports the mean activity profile down the string obtained combining transcriptional data from $100$ independent simulation runs each lasting $8~10^5\tau_B$; TUs with the lowest activities are flanked by differently-coloured TUs, while those with the highest activities are flanked by similarly-coloured TUs (dashed rectangles in Fig. \ref{fig1}D).
+As expected, a single-colour model with the same TU placement leads to a flat activity profile (Figure~S1A).
 Clearly, close proximity in 1D genomic space favours formation of similarly-coloured clusters.